rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

-local      OpenCL Local Buffers are used for performance improvement query      OpenCL platforms and/or devices are queried for attributes vec        OpenCL C vector data types are used in kernels
+local      OpenCL Local Buffers are used for performance improvement query      OpenCL platforms and/or devices are queried for attributes vec        OpenCL C vector data types are used in kernels compile    Use of program compile API to create compiled program objects from source program objects library    Use of program link API to create a library from compiled program objects link       Use of program link API to link compiled program objects and libraries loadbinary Creation of program object from linked program binary
 ========== ===========================================================================================